mibrs/GPC5L08/README.md

 ![ToC](221129_Learing_Synths_Content.png)

 Here is a list of all subjects covered.
-You can either go through the course page by page, or just skin through the course and choose on that menu the things you want to learn about.
+You can either go through the course page by page, or just skim through the course and choose on that menu the things you want to learn about.
 Please get an idea before you tackle the ```Recipes``` and ```Playground```.
 In these sections you can assemble/synthesise your own sounds.

 #### The ```Playground``` ...
 ... also allows you to make an audio recording of your work and save the file on your computer.